 A hot topic in the Israeli investment world these days is Tikun 28 and its impact on investing.
-For managed portfolios, this change is having an immediate impact on how we manage money, especially for American clients who are being significantly impacted by the change.
-Since these changes are no longer only theoretical, as the legislation is going into effect over the next few months, I thought that maybe more of my readers would also appreciate a brief and simplified explanation of the changes in the teudot sal or Exchange Traded Notes (ETNs) in the Israeli marketplace.
+For managed portfolios, this change is having an immediate effect on how we manage money, especially for American clients who are being significantly impacted by the change.
+Since these changes are no longer only theoretical, as the legislation is going into effect now and will be completed by the end of December 2018, the following is a brief and simplified explanation of the changes in the teudot sal or Exchange Traded Notes (ETNs) in the Israeli marketplace.

-It has been over a decade in the making but the investment reform which will make ETNs obsolete and replaced by ETFs (Exchange Traded Funds – which operate similarly to ETNs, but instead of being a debt instrument, the investor owns the underlying stocks or bonds) is now in place and will be completed over the next couple of months.
+It has been over a decade in the making but the investment reform which will make ETNs obsolete and replaced by ETFs (Exchange Traded Funds – which operate similarly to ETNs, but instead of being a debt instrument, the investor owns the underlying stocks or bonds) is now in place.
 All the fund conversions (from ETNs to ETFs) must be finished by the end of December 2018.

 Beyond the standard performance-related investment risk, the ETN investor is exposed to company default risk: investors can only claim against company assets as a creditor in the case that an ETN issuer wouldn’t be able to fulfil his obligations to his investors, because their investment is structured as a loan or note.
 The Israel Securities Authority (ISA) saw this as a major threat to the stability of the Israeli market, and thus has been working for a long time to change the ETNs to ETFs where the underlying investments in the stocks or bonds held by the fund are owned by the investors (not the investment company) which drastically reduces their inherent risk.